Skip to main content

 About me

-Erik Jenelius is Professor in Public Transport Systems and Head of the Division of Transport Planning within the Department of Civil and Architectural Engineering at KTH.
+Erik Jenelius is full Professor in Public Transport Systems and Head of the Division of Transport Planning within the Department of Civil and Architectural Engineering at KTH.
 Erik has a MSc in Engineering Physics at KTH, received his PhD degree in Infrastructure in 2011 and became Docent in Transport Science in 2017.

 Research

-A short movie about Jenelius' research.
+A short film about Jenelius' research.

-Erik Jenelius' research focuses on developing our transport systems towards sustainability and climate neutrality, while also ensuring they are efficient, inclusive, and reliable.
+Erik Jenelius' research focuses on developing our transport systems towards sustainability, climate neutrality and resilience, while also ensuring they are efficient, inclusive, and reliable.
 Private car travel consumes significant resources in terms of energy and space, leading to negative impacts such as emissions, barriers, and traffic accidents.
 Jenelius' work is dedicated to creating a more resource-efficient system that emphasizes collective travel, micro-mobility, and active modes of transport.
-A key aspect involves enhancing our understanding of people's travel patterns and needs, a field where automatic data sources like digital ticketing systems, GPS tracking, and mobile apps open new opportunities.
-Technological advancements also facilitate new forms of systems, such as demand-responsive autonomous vehicles in public transport, which require analysis and design to achieve their full potential.
-Other critical areas for Jenelius include addressing crowding in vehicles and at stations, improving punctuality, and increasing resilience to disruptions through planning, traffic management and real-time information.

 Modelling of micromobility (M3): Continuation project on parking and route choice (2024-2026).
-Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV ).
+Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV 2023/57724).

 Multimodal Traffic Management 2 (MMTL2) (2023-2026).
-Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV ).
+Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV 2023/62202).

 AlgoTransit: Algorithms for sustainable and efficient public transport (2023-2025).
-Funded by Swedish Governmental Agency for Innovation Systems (Vinnova) (grant no. ).
+Funded by Swedish Governmental Agency for Innovation Systems (Vinnova) (grant no. 2023-01224).

 Pilot for the Validation of New Data Sources for Estimating Public Transport Route Choice (VaNDKoll) (2023-2024).
-Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV ).
+Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV 2022/107935).

 The effect of crowding and comfort in public transport on travel choices: empirical prestudy (2023-2024).
-Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV ).
+Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV 2022/33324).

-SMART 3 - Simulation and Modeling of Automated Road Transport, Part 3 (2022-2024).
+SMART 3 - Simulation and Modeling of Automated Road Transport, Part 3 (2022-2025).
 Funded by Swedish National Transport Administration (Trafikverket) (grant no. TRV 2022/8287).

 Sustainable and Integrated Urban Transport Systems - HITS2024 (2020-2024).
-Funded by Swedish Governmental Agency for Innovation Systems (Vinnova) (grant no. ).
+Funded by Swedish Governmental Agency for Innovation Systems (Vinnova) (grant no. 2020-00565).

 Teaching

-At the PhD level, Jenelius teaches the course FAF3816 Scientific Engagement in Transport Science.
+At the PhD level, Jenelius is course responsible, teacher and examiner for the course FAF3816 Scientific Engagement in Transport Science.
 The course is designed to encourage students to participate in a sufficient amount of scientific communication activities, to communicate in oral and written form original research results and their societal implications to others, and to supervise other students in theoretical and/or practical projects.
-He also regularly supervises theses at the Bachelor, Master and PhD levels.

 Courses